algbio/themisto/README.md

                                 directory and the temporary file is deleted after use.
   -c, --color-file arg          One color per sequence in the fasta file,
                                 one color per line.
-If not given, colors are not built, unless --auto-colors is
+If not given, the sequences ar egiven colors 0,1,2... in the order they appear in the input file.
-                                given. (default: "")
+                                (default: "")
-      --auto-colors             Instead of a color file, number the sequences with integers 0,1,2,... in the
-                                same order as in the sequence file.)
   -o, --index-dir arg           Directory where the index will be built.
-                                Always required, directory must exist
-                                before running.
-  -d, --colorset-pointer-tradeoff arg
-                                This option controls a time-space tradeoff
-                                for storing and querying color sets.
-If given a value d, we store color set pointers only for every d nodes on every unitig.
-The higher the value of d, the smaller then index, but the slower the queries.
-The savings might be significant
-                                if the number of distinct color sets is small and the graph is large and has long unitigs. (default: 1)
       --temp-dir arg            Directory for temporary files.
   -m, --mem-megas arg           Number of megabytes allowed for external
                                 memory algorithms.
 Default: 1000 (default: